CS 101

 The Fixed % Discount model is popular because it is simple, low-risk, and intuitive.
 Subscribers do not need to make a complicated forecast about future energy prices to understand the benefit.

-For most homeowners, renters, apartment dwellers, nonprofits, and businesses, this is the structure they are most likely to see.
+For most homeowners, renters, nonprofits, and businesses, this is the structure they are most likely to see.

 Fixed $/kWh Discount: More Predictable, Less Common